bxdoan/bxdoan/README.md

 <div align="center">

-> Few things can help an individual more than to place responsibility on him, and to let him know that you trust him.
+> Whatever the mind of man can conceive and believe, it can achieve.

-> — Booker T. Washington —
+> — Napoleon Hill —

 </div>